Women in Japan: The LDP and female representation

 The Liberal Democratic Party (LDP) has made promises to increase the presence of women in Japanese politics, but has not achieved their stated goals.
 For example, in 2003, the LDP expressed commitment to achieving 30% female representation in political and administrative positions by 2020 per international norms.
 However, they remain far from this number.
-Scholars have noted that the internal structure and rules of the LDP does not favor female candidates.
+Scholars have noted that the internal structure and rules of the LDP do not favor female candidates.
 The LDP often seeks out candidates with experience in bureaucracy or local politics, which disadvantages women since they are less likely to have been in these positions.
 The LDP also has a bottom-up nomination process, whereby the initial nominations are made by local party offices.
 As these local offices are dominated by men, or the old boys' network, it is difficult for Japanese women to be nominated by the LDP.
 A break from this bottom-up process took place in 2005, when Prime Minister and President of the LDP Junichiro Koizumi himself placed women at the top of the PR lists.
 As a result, all of the 26 LDP's women candidates won either by plurality in their SMD or from the PR list.
 However, Koizumi's top-down nomination was not a reflection of the LDP's prioritization of gender equality, but rather a political strategy to draw in votes by signaling change.
 After this election, the LDP has returned to its bottom-up nomination process.
+The party elected their first female leader in 2025, following Sanae Takaichi's victory.